Barry MacMillan 1953 - 2020 - Obituary

-Boston - Barry Gordon MacMillan of Boston passed away unexpectedly, at his home Aug 9th 2020.
+Gordon MacMillan of Boston passed away unexpectantly, at his home Aug 9th.
 Barry was born in Boston and was the son of the late Margaret and William MacMillan.
 His childhood was spent in both Dover and Westborough, MA.

 Cherished brother of Diane M. Barrette of Westborough, Bruce M. MacMillan and his wife Maureen of Falmouth, Brian M. MacMillan and his wife Hideko of Snohomish, WA.
 Beloved stepson of Delores MacMillan of Quincy.
 Also survived by many nieces and nephews.